jomivaan/ChallengeJEEC24/README.md

 ### Questions in carousel
 Two of the questions can be of your choice while the other must receive as an input a date (in any format).
 ### Image to display
-In this folder you can check the image you should upload to your challenge.
+In this folder you can check the image you should upload to your challenge, **challenge.png**
 ### Useful links and more info
 - Useful links

   - [Carousel in Vue3](https://ismail9k.github.io/vue3-carousel/examples.html)
   - [Vue3 basics](https://vuejs.org/guide/introduction.html)
 - Info
-We do not expect you to do all of this, we want to check how you deal with problems.
-If you do a simpler page, it is still good.
+  - We do not expect you to do all of this, we want to check/test how you deal with problems.
+If you do a simpler page, you should still present it.